KMFM Maidstone: History

 The station began life as a public broadcast of Maidstone Hospital Radio, operated in the early 1990s under a Restricted Service Licence.
 Timed to coincide with the town's annual river festival, the service was known as Maidstone Festival Radio.
 Following a disagreement with the NHS Trust that operated the hospital radio station, Maidstone Festival Radio set up their own studio before later changing the station's name to CTR FM (County Town Radio).
 At the request of the Radio Authority, it was rebranded a second time to 20/20fm (after the A20 and M20 trunk roads that run through the area), following concerns that the station could be confused with the similarly named 106CTFM which had just launched a full-time service in Canterbury.

 Six applications were filed for a new Maidstone and Mid-Kent licence by January 2003, with the winning application being declared as Maidstone Radio Ltd (20/20fm) in the spring.
 The station launched full-time on 18 October 2003, reverting to CTR 105.6 (the Canterbury station having by then rebranded as KMFM Canterbury), under the directorship of former TLR 107.2 programme controller Jon Maxfield and many former KM Radio employees.
 Mike Russell was the first voice on air in 2003; the first song to be played was "Start Me Up" by the Rolling Stones.
 CTR's launch line-up featured many of the members of the original RSLs.

 The station was sold to the KM Group in November 2006 and then rebranded as KMFM Maidstone on 12 September 2007.
 The station moved its studios and presenters, along with those of KMFM West Kent, to the KMFM Medway studios in 2008, following Ofcom approval.
 The sales team are still based at the KM office in Maidstone.

 The licence was extended for another four years in April 2010, taking it to 17 October 2015.

 Like the rest of the KMFM network, the station was relaunched in September 2010 with new jingles, schedule changes and more emphasis on music.

 The KMFM network switched to a contemporary hit radio format in 2012 following the merging of KMFM Extra with KMFM.
 The music now focuses mainly on Top 40 hits, and contains a lot more dance and R&B than before.

+The station originally transmitted from a site at Coxheath to the south of Maidstone.
+This was moved to Bluebell Hill to the north of the town on 28 July 2025.